 Pupil numbers on roll directly influence the budget share received from the ESFA.
 Any decrease in numbers would result in a decrease in funding for the following Academic year.
-The risk relating to this uncertainly has been assessed and is considered to be low due to the fact that we are currently oversubscribed and maintaining a waiting list.
+The risk relating to this uncertainly has been assessed and is considered to be low due to the fact that we are currently oversubscribed and maintaining a waiting list however this is regularly reviewed.